Latest TRP Ratings: Kumkum Bhagya Tops The TRP Chart; Colors TV & Yeh Hai Mohabbatein Drop Down!

 The TRP/BARC ratings for the week 22 (May 26-June 1), 2018, are here.
 Zee TV and Star Plus have retained their first two spots on the TRP chart, while Colors TV has dropped to the fourth place.
 The third place is occupied by SAB TV.

 Among shows, Zee TV's show, Kumkum Bhagya has topped the TRP chart.
 The show has pushed its spin-off Kundali Bhagya to the second place.
-Yeh Hai Mohabbatein has seen a drop in its ratings, this week as well.
+Yeh Hai Mohabbatein has seen a drop in its ratings this week as well.
 Ishqbaaz and Bepannaah return to top 10 slot.

 Kumkum Bhagya & Kundali Bhagya